PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-beta-release.md

 ### Manage availability labels for each combination separately

-Starting from PrestaSho 8.1, users can set dedicated text informing about product availability for each combination of products.
+Starting from PrestaShop 8.1, users can set dedicated text informing about product availability for each combination of products.
 Until version 8.0, users could only set it up on the product level.
 PrestaShop 8.1 allows you to change it for combinations as well.

 For example, a merchant selling a t-shirt in three combinations of sizes (S, M, L) can now set a different _available_later_ text for each size combination.
 This means they can inform customers that ordering size M will take 3 days to arrive, while size L is available on request and may take a month to deliver.